dapr/docs/reference/api/README.md

 # Dapr API reference

-This repository holds the API reference for the Dapr runtime.
+This documentation contains the API reference for the Dapr runtime.

 Dapr is an open source runtime that provides a set of building blocks for building scalable distributed apps.
 Building blocks include pub-sub, state management, bindings, messaging and invocation, actor runtime capabilities, and more.